EvolEcolGroup/pastclim/.github/CONTRIBUTING.md

 complexity of the code.
 Functions should be documented using [`roxygen`](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html).
-If any of your changes affects the documentation , you should rebuild it.
+If any of your changes affects the documentation, you should rebuild it.
 From the root directory of the package, simply run:
 ```
 devtools::document()